pkan2/pkan2.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Computer Science, Mathematics, and Economics, with a minor in Physics, University of Wisconsin - Madison, 2020
-* Ph.D in Computer Science, Johns Hopkins University, 2027 (expected)
+* Ph.D. in Computer Science, Johns Hopkins University, 2027 (expected)

 Research experience
 ======